395t/review-assignments/_summaries/dai2017deformable_1.md

 CNN modules have fixed geometric structures.
 * Convolutions sample the input at fixed locations.
 * Pooling layers reduce the resolution at a fixed ratio.
-* RIO pooling layers seperate an RIO into fixed spatial bins.
+* ROI (Region of Interest) pooling layers seperate an ROI into fixed spatial bins.
+  * ROI pooling is used for object detection and transforms a variable-size region of interest into a fixed-size feature map using max-pooling.
 * All activations in the same CNN layer have the same receptive field sizes, but different locations may correspond to different objects with different sizes.
 * Object detection still relies on bounding boxes.